New Democratic Party (Albania)

 PDR was part of the Alliance for Freedom, Justice and Welfare coalition.
 In the parliamentary elections of 2005 PDR won four seats on the proportional list.

 The party led by Genc pollo who was the deputy chairman of the Democratic Party.
 Created The NDP which he claimed to be the alternative choice for those right-wingers who had lost faith in the leadership of the Democratic Party and especially in its leader Sali Berisha.
 While the NDP had argued against Berisha and the DP.
 The NDP joined the Berisha I Government.
 The Party was an observer member of the European People's Party (EPP).
-October 2008 Genc Pollo and Sali Berisha, Prime Minister and head of the Democratic Party, the senior party in the government coalition, had announced their parties will merge before the 2009 election.
+October 2008 Genc Pollo and Sali Berisha, Prime Minister and head of the Democratic Party, the senior party in the government coalition, had announced their parties at the time of the elections would merge before the 2009 election.
 The NDP reunited with the DP again in 2009.